Productivity Calculator

 Streamline documentation

-In therapy and consulting, documentation is the single biggest non-billable time sink.
-Templates, dictation, and point-of-care charting can recover 30–45 min/day.
+In therapy and consulting, documentation is often the single biggest non-billable time sink.
+Templates, dictation software, and point-of-care charting can significantly reduce documentation overhead.

 Clarify what counts as 'output'